The Future of API Monetization—How to Price and Scale APIs for Growth

 3. Pay-as-You-Go (Metered Pricing)

 Customers are charged per API call, data consumption, or transaction, ensuring they only pay for what they use.
 This flexible, usage-based approach is ideal for businesses with variable workloads or high scalability needs.
+It’s one of the most common usage based pricing to monetize APIs and is seen widely across cloud and infrastructure platforms.
 Amazon Web Services (AWS) is a prime example, billing users based on API request volume.

 4. Revenue Sharing & Partner Models